matthieu-bt/business-guide/source/users/addmin.rst

     :class: with-shadow

-This user will now have access to administrative functions such as adding and removing members, monitoring the activity of other users, and granting or revoking the admin role of other users.
+This member will now have access to administrative functions such as adding and removing members, monitoring the activity of other members, and granting or revoking the admin role of other members.

 .. image:: granting_added.png